chalmerlowe/intro_to_sprinting/class_materials/lesson_05_git_overview.md

 # Using Git
-Git is a version control system - it let's you keep track of changes to an open source project, and helps ensure every contributor is working on the same codebase.

-# Objectives
-Through participating in this session, attendees will be able to:
-* Understand why git is used in an open source project
-* Use basic git commands to contribute to a project
+## TODOS:
+[ ] decide on an overall format for each lesson and ensure that each lesson matches that format:

+* [ ] intro to the lessons
+* [ ] objectives
+* [ ] lecture/demos
+* [ ] hands-on
+* [ ] resources

 # What is git?
+Git is a version control system - it enables you to control the various versions of projects, such as open source projects.

+it let's you keep track of changes to an open source project, and helps ensure every contributor is working on the same codebase.
 Git is a tool that makes it easy to contribute to projects that other people are working on.
 The project code lives in a central _remote repository_, called the `origin`.
 Programmers pull the project into their own _local repository_, where they can work on adding features and squashing bugs.
 When finished, they push the code back into `origin`, for other contributers to see and pull from.

+# Objectives
+Through participating in this session, attendees will be able to:

+* Understand why git is used in an open source project
+* Use basic git commands to:
+    * configure git for use
+    * get a copy of an open source project
+    * save modifications/additions/deletions to the project
+    * submit those changes to the project
+    * incorporate other's changes to the project
+    * verify the status of the project repository
+    * basic troubleshooting

+NOTE: this will be a hands-on overview of git.
+It is incredibly powerful with many options and capabilities.
+The goal is to get you started with git, not make you into an expert.

 # How do you get started?
 ## Introduce yourself to git